 Thank god I was proactive.
 I shouted and screamed and stamped my foot like a toddler (thanks for the pointers there, Jess) until SOMEBODY took my symptoms seriously.
 It took 6 months, five GPs and a number of specialists but we got there in the end.
 Mini high-five to me for sheer bloody perseverance.

-I’m Stage 1-2.
+I’m Stage 3.
 A ‘contained’ 3cm tumour.
-No obvious spread to lymph nodes.
 No spread to the liver or lungs.
-I will need to have a section of my colon removed but it’s a small price to pay for a shot at that 90% cure rate.
-I may not even need chemo.
+I will need to have a section of my colon removed but it’s a small price to pay for a shot at that 70% cure rate.

 So even though I was told I have cancer today I’m smiling because, fingers crossed, I’ll be one of the lucky few.
 All being well, in six months time, I’ll be a cancer survivor and not a cancer sufferer.
 I even joked to Matt on the way into the appointment today that if things went our way then I’d run the London Marathon myself next year….
 Eek.
 I have to make good on that promise now!! 🙄